noetl/noetl/documentation/docs/features/result_storage.md

 For horizontal scaling with multiple workers, results are processed on the worker side using the `output_select` pattern.
 This allows large results to be stored externally while keeping small extracted fields available for templating in subsequent steps.

+> **Note**: This pattern is the foundation of the [Rendering Optimization Architecture](#rendering-optimization-architecture), which ensures full result data never flows through the server's render context.

 ### Step-Level Result Configuration

 Use `result:` at the step level (alongside `tool:`) to configure result storage: